 This makes writing tests easier.
 In addition, it makes the code easier to scale and more readable.

 Even tests deserve to be named appropriately.

-A test should express:
+A test should express the following:

 The name of the function you're testing.

-Input of the test.
+The input of the test.

 The initial state of the test.